 What to Pack

-Since it's still pretty warm throughout the state, you can pack mainly summer clothes including a bathing suit, of course.
+You can count on warm weather in the Sunshine State, so pack your summer clothes and bathing suit.
 The ocean is still warm, perfect for swimming, and most public pools and water parks are open year-round, or at least until mid-October.
 You'll also need sunscreen.
 It's still pretty damp and buggy this time of year, so don't forget the bug spray also.

 If you are visiting Northern Florida, the temperatures may drop a bit more in the evenings than in the southern regions of the state and you'll want to have a light jacket on hand if you're going out at night.
 Be ready for the rain because even if there is no actual hurricane, heavy downpours are not uncommon, especially in the afternoons.
 An umbrella and light raincoat should be enough to keep you dry.

 September Events in Florida

 - Epcot International Food & Wine Festival: At Disney's Epcot Center, a celebration of the world's greatest foods and cuisines combined with continuous entertainment, seminars, and food demos run through September and often on into November.
-Meet celebrity chefs and noteworthy Disney culinary superstars and enjoy their creative cuisine.
+You can meet celebrity chefs and noteworthy Disney culinary superstars and enjoy their creative cuisine.

 - Busch Gardens' Howl-O-Scream: One of Tampa Bay's most popular Halloween celebrations is a real scream with haunted houses, pitch-black thrill rides, and heart-pounding horror.
-This event is recommended for guests over the age of 17 because yes, it's that scary.
+It typically begins in late September.

 - Halloween Horror Nights: Universal Orlando's Halloween Horror Nights is one of the country's largest and most elaborate Halloween events.
 The park will be decked out for Halloween from September into November, but the event is canceled in 2020.